Why Do My Glasses Keep Breaking in the Dishwasher?

 How you load your glasses in a dishwasher is vital because it reduces the chances of breaking them.
 You must load your glasses on the top rack of your dishwasher—otherwise, the risk of breakage increases.

-But you cannot load them over the tine; you will have to place them beside them.
+But you cannot load them over the tight; you must place them beside them.
 This way, you can accommodate more glasses and keep enough space between them.
 Place them upside down so that the inside cleans appropriately.

 What Happens If Glass Breaks in the Dishwasher?

 Broken glass inside a dishwasher can damage other dishes and the dishwasher.
 It might damage the washtub.
-But if the broken piece somehow gets past the filter, it might cause severe damage to the pipe
+But if the broken piece gets past the filter, it might cause severe damage to the pipe.

-If glasses break inside your dishwasher, you will have to remove them immediately.
+If glasses break inside your dishwasher, you must remove them immediately.
 Stop the appliance quickly and remove any broken pieces very carefully.
 Check the drain basket for additional pieces of broken glass.
 Call a professional if the situation is out of your hand.

 Final Thoughts

 Breaking a glass inside a dishwasher involves heat, not loading correctly, and other things.
-So, make sure you keep them in your mind to avoid breaking any of your favorite glasses.
+So, keep them in your mind to avoid breaking your favorite glasses.

 [post-like-comment-tool]